 The paper quality and print legibility of your T2 Bar Code Return have to meet our standards and must be printed on one side only.
 Use paper that is as durable as the 32M paper.
 The print quality has to be clear and dark enough to read and photocopy easily.

 If the T2 Bar Code Return you file was not generated by software that we certified or does not meet our requirements, we will contact you to re-file the return, either in an approved format or using a copy of our forms available on our website.

 Generally, in addition to the T2 Bar Code Return, certified software produces a client copy of the T2 return, which looks like a CRA T2 return available on our website.
 Keep the client copy for your files and send the T2 Bar Code Return to us.
 Do not send the T2 bar code by fax.
 We do not accept it.

 All certified tax preparation software for T2 returns uses self-identified NAICS codes.

 NAICS codes are hierarchical numerical codes used by the member countries of the North American Free Trade Agreement designed to provide common definitions and descriptions of our industries and business activities.
 NAICS codes are up to six digits long.
 The Government of Canada as well as the governments of the provinces and territories use the data provided by NAICS codes for economic analysis and fiscal policy responses.

 The integration of NAICS codes into T2 commercial tax preparation software packages means that corporations have to pick their main revenue generating business activity directly from a drop down list or a simple search.
 Active corporations that file their T2 returns either by Internet or on paper using 2D bar codes must choose the appropriate codes to describe their main revenue generating business activity.

-Corporations using the agency-printed return do not have to enter a NAICS code.
+Corporations using the return available on our website do not have to enter a NAICS code.